himaatluri/coffee-tracking-app/README.md

 # Coffee Tracking App

 A coffee espresso extraction ratios tracking app with simple but robust features including picture saving.

-The app is designed to be cross-platform, supporting both iOS and Android.
+looking for contributors to create an android and/or iOS app.